sphinx-doc/sphinx/doc/concepts.rst

-Since the reST source files can have different extensions (some people like ``.txt``, some like ``.rst`` -- the extension can be configured with :confval:`source_suffix`) and different OSes have different path separators, Sphinx abstracts them: all "document names" are relative to the :term:`documentation root`, the extension is stripped, and path separators are converted to slashes.
+Since the reST source files can have different extensions (some people like ``.txt``, some like ``.rst`` -- the extension can be configured with :confval:`source_suffix`) and different OSes have different path separators, Sphinx abstracts them: all "document names" are relative to the :term:`source directory`, the extension is stripped, and path separators are converted to slashes.
 All values, parameters and suchlike referring to "documents" expect such a document name.

 The TOC tree